zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

 ------------

 - The HMC userid must have these task permissions: 'Manage Users' (for standard users), 'Manage User Templates' (for template users).
-- For updating its own HMC password, it is sufficient if the HMC userid has task permission for Manage Users or object-access permission for its own User object.
+- For updating its own HMC password, it is sufficient if the HMC userid has task permission for Manage Users or object\-access permission for its own User object.